 |Other||Linen provided, Towels provided|

 Leather sofa and chair, hardwood floors, modern glass and stainless steel coffee and dining table.
 Views onto St.Edwards School playing fields.
 Tennis courts 2 minute walk, public swimming pool just 15 minutes walk.
 Fitness centre opposite.
 Underfloor heating.
 Excellent location.
 Parking.
 Cafes, shops, supermarkets and restaurants nearby.

 |Further details outdoors|

 Private gardens with motorized gated car parking.
-Public tennis courts just 2 minutes walk.
-Cares, wine bars, arts centre, library, shops, restaurants within a 5 minute walk.
+Public tennis courts and gym just 2 minutes walk.
+Cafes, wine bars, arts centre, library, supermarkets/shops, restaurants within a 5 minute walk.
 7 minute bus journey to Oxford City centre, 30 minute walk or a 40 minute stroll along the Oxford canal.
 Public swimming pool approx. 10 minute walk.

 Where is Summertown?

 Summertown is about a mile and a half north of Oxford city centre, reached by Banbury Road or Woodstock Road.
 Strictly speaking, its boundaries are Squitchey Lane and Islip Road to the north, the River Cherwell to the east, Marston Ferry Road to the south and the Woodstock Road to the west, but it is usually taken to include the streets further north as far as the ring-road, the streets between the Woodstock Road and the Oxford canal and the new houses that have been built on the far side of the canal.